We enjoy city luxuries, but we appreciate them best when they are the exception, rather than the rule.Read More

 Nearing the top and closing in on 8,000ft of climbing for the day, we were working for that summit. (read: I felt like I wanted to die).
 It even started snowing on us: Happy Autumn!
 Suddenly, we heard someone cheering us on.
 I heard Jonathan say: "They're so close!
 There's someone on the summit and they're so close!"
 Motivated, we pushed onwards to the summit.

 At the top of the Rockies, we enjoyed a new view as our cheering squad erected his "BEER HERE" flag and cracked a tall boy.
-His friend was wearing a "DRINK WATER" sweatshirt and did not take photos with the flag, although it sounded like he had carried the small tree for most of the hike.
+His friend was wearing a "DRINK WATER" sweatshirt and did not take photos with the flag, although it sounded like he had probably carried it for most of the hike.
 Mr. Keystone Ice told us it was his first 14er.
 (Yea... we know).

 Jonathan and I were pretty wrecked after that climb and as we ate our summit snacks, we both realized that we were burning through food way faster than we had anticipated.
 We wouldn't have enough for even two more full days of snacks, and looking at the maps, we also realized that the best, and maybe only, opportunity to hitchhike back to the car for a resupply would come on Hwy 82, right on the other side of Elbert.
 So, we changed our plans.